Acadia National Park Itinerary for 1-3 Days (+ Tips for Planning Your Trip)

 Also Somesville Museum and Gardens are worth a short visit.
 This is one of the oldest settlements in the area and a nice photo stop between Bar Harbor and Bass Harbor.

-End your day with sunset at Bass Harbor Head Lighthouse.
+End your day with sunset at Bass Harbor Head Lighthouse or a sailing cruise.

 Asticou Azalea Gardens in Acadia National Park